 Students are required to take two physical education/activity courses as a General Education requirement.
-Physical Education and Athletics courses that meet this requirement may be numbered 101, 102, 141, or 142.
+Physical education and athletics courses that meet this requirement may be numbered 101, 102, 141, or 142.
 Students may register for only one 101 course per semester.
 Up to four credits earned for 101, 102, 141, and 142 may be applied toward total credits required for graduation.

 Pamplin Sports Center and Zehntbauer Swimming Pavilion are the major indoor health and fitness facilities on campus.
-They house an eight-lane swimming pool, a gymnasium with three basketball courts, an extensive weight room, two saunas, and an activity room for self-defense, martial arts, and aerobics classes.
+They house an eight-lane swimming pool, a gymnasium with three basketball courts, an extensive fitness center, and an activity room for self-defense, martial arts, and aerobics classes.
 Locker rooms are available for people participating in classes, recreation, and athletic events.

-Griswold Stadium and Eldon Fix Track features a lighted, state-of-the-art track and synthetic playing field.
+Griswold Stadium, Fred Wilson Field, and Eldon Fix Track feature a lighted, state-of-the-art track and synthetic playing field.
 The campus has six tennis courts-three outdoor courts and three covered by a heated airdome.
-Other facilities include the Huston softball-baseball complex and an outdoor pool, open during the
+Other facilities include the Huston softball-baseball complex and an outdoor pool, open during the summer.

-The College also has waterfront docks and storage for sailing and crew on the Willamette River.
+Lewis & Clark also has waterfront docks and storage for sailing and rowing on the Willamette River.